monstrahost/mhslider/readme.md

 #MonstraHost Slider

-MonstraHost slider is a simple, responsive jQuery image slider.
+MonstraHost slider is a simple, responsive jQuery image slider for the open source cms [Monstra](http://www.monstra.org)

-Additional info may be available at [MonstraHost](http://www.monstrahost.com/)
+Additional info about the plugin may be available at [MonstraHost](http://www.monstrahost.com/)

+This plugin is available on GitHub [download ZIP](https://github.com/thoncs/mhslider/archive/master.zip)

+##Installation

+1. Unzip the plugin archive and upload the folder 'mhslider' to the plugins directory of your Monstra installation
+2. Activate the plugin by navigating to ` Extends -> Plugins -> Install New `

 ##Usage